Chart Color Schemes

 Cooloola is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Cooloola's dwelling structure, as per the latest Census, consisted of 85.2% houses and 14.7% other dwellings such as semi-detached homes, apartments, and others.
-In comparison, Non-Metro Qld had 91.8% houses and 8.2% other dwellings.
-Home ownership in Cooloola stood at 57.4%, with mortgaged dwellings at 19.9% and rented ones at 22.7%.
-The median monthly mortgage repayment was $1,300, lower than Non-Metro Qld's average of $1,326.
-The median weekly rent in Cooloola was $280, compared to Non-Metro Qld's $290.
-Nationally, Cooloola's mortgage repayments were significantly lower at $1,300 than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Dwelling structure in Cooloola, as evaluated at the latest Census held on 28 August 2016, comprised 85.2% houses and 14.7% other dwellings including semi-detached homes, apartments, and 'other' dwellings.
+This compares to Non-Metro Qld's 91.8% houses and 8.2% other dwellings.
+Home ownership within Cooloola stood at 57.4%, with mortgaged properties at 19.9% and rented dwellings at 22.7%.
+The median monthly mortgage repayment in the area was $1,300, lower than Non-Metro Qld's average of $1,326 recorded as of June 2021.
+The median weekly rent figure for Cooloola was $280, compared to Non-Metro Qld's $290.
+Nationally, Cooloola's mortgage repayments were significantly lower than the Australian average of $1,863 reported in March 2022, while rents were substantially below the national figure of $375 recorded at the same time.

 Frequently Asked Questions - Housing